kmangutov/discord-activity-starter/README.md

 ## Adding a New Game (Technical Guide)

 To add a new game to the framework, follow these steps:
+(this is written by LLM so err on the side of treating DotGame as the example)

 ### 1. Create Server-Side Game Implementation